Between tradition and heritage

 By motorcycle or bicycle on the byways

-Many visitors discover the country by riding a motorcycle.
-Beware, the roads are sometimes in poor condition, especially during the rainy season (to be avoided at this time), but it is nevertheless very easy to move around and find your way around on a motorcycle.
-There is little or no traffic and distances are not too long.
-However, be careful on the road and don't forget to wear a helmet!
+Many visitors discover the country by motorcycle.
+Mind you, the roads are sometimes in poor condition, especially during the rainy season (so avoid them at this time of year), but it's nevertheless very easy to get around and find your way around on a motorcycle.
+There is little or no traffic, and distances are not too long.
+But be careful on the road, and don't forget to wear a helmet!

 The fans of the small white ball and puttswill be delighted to know that there are some very nice golf courses in Laos, especially in Luang Prabang at the Luang Prabang Golf Club.
 A course of choice that offers exceptional views of the Mekong River, with its hilly relief and small mountains.
 One can also play in Vientiane, at Lake View Golf Club or Long Vien Golf Club, and near the Phou Khao Khouay National Park at Dansavanh Nam Ngum Resort Golf & Casino in particular.